deeplearning4j/deeplearning4j/programmingguide/06_feedforwardnet.md

 layout: default
 ---

-# DeepLearning4j: Feed Forward Network Example
+# DeepLearning4j: Feed-Forward Network Example

 A feed forward network is the simplest form of neural networks and was also one of the first ever created.
 Here we will outline an example of a feed forward neural network based off an example located [here](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward/classification/MLPClassifierMoon.java) using moon data.
 The data is located [here](https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/resources/classification).